jainsourabh2/alloydb-demo/README.md

 Create a VM with MongoDB Community and Redis Community installed.
-Take a note of the private IP for the VM.\
+Take a note of the private IP for the VM.<br>
 Create an Alloy DB instance by following the steps at https://cloud.google.com/alloydb/docs/instance-primary-create and note the primary IP for the VM.\
 Login into the PostgreSQL instance and create the database & table via the script at https://github.com/jainsourabh2/alloydb-demo/blob/main/database.sql\
 Login into the MongoDB Cluster and create the DB(alloydb_demo) and collection(alloydb_demo).\